-Watch for FRM rates to work their way lower as the Fed demonstrates inflation (and job growth) is under control.
-Expect the FRM rate to dip through 2025 followed by a long-term upward trend, which, in 2013, introduced a half-cycle of some 30 years of rising rates for all types of borrowing.
+Watch for FRM rates to generally work their way lower in 2025 as the Fed completes its job to fully stabilize consumer inflation (and job growth) following the pandemic disruption.
+The FRM rate slip through 2025 is expected to be followed by a long-term upward trend, which began in 2013 at the outset of a half-cycle with some 30 years of rising rates on all borrowing.

-Primarily, property sellers suffer from higher FRM rates, since current asking prices are not supported by the amounts buyers can borrow to fund a purchase.
-Thus, an increase in the FRM rate forces sellers to drop prices or exit the market.
+In the long term, property sellers suffer from higher FRM rates, since asking prices are primarily supported by the amounts buyers can borrow to fund a purchase.
+Thus, an increase in the FRM rate forces most sellers to eventually drop prices or exit the market.

-As buyers increasingly sense the economic situation in 2024 does not create safe economic conditions for an over-priced purchase financed at a high interest rate, more buyers are heading for the sidelines.
-However, buyers (the patient ones and their agents), will soon discover their situation improving as for-sale inventories grow, forcing sellers to cut prices to unload property they no longer want.
+Buyers increasingly sense the economic situation for 2025 continues an economic condition incompatible with buying an over-priced property financed at high mortgage rates.
+The result is more buyers are heading for the sidelines, ready, but not willing or able.
+However, patient buyers and their agents will soon discover their situation improving.
+Watch as for-sale inventories grow, forcing sellers to cut prices to unload property they no longer want.

-Fundamentally, the setting of FRM rates is tied to the treasury bond market, as are capitalization (cap) rates.
-The 30-year FRM rate moves in tandem with the 10-year Treasury Note rate.
-Historically, the risk premium spread between the 10-yr T-Note rate and the 30-yr FRM rate is 1.5%.
+Fundamentally, FRM rates are tied to the 10 year treasury note market, as are capitalization (cap) rates for setting income property prices.
+The 30-year FRM rate moves in tandem with the 10-year Treasury Note rate, plus the lender’s risk premium of between 1.5% and 3.0%, based on risk of default.
+Historically, the risk premium spread between the 10-yr T-Note rate and the 30-yr FRM rate in normal times is 1.5%.
 The spread is far greater for cap rates.

-However, on September 6, 2024, the 10-yr T-Note rate is 3.70%.
-Thus, the spread between the 10-year T-Note and 30-year FRM rate is still high, at 2.65%, well above the historical risk premium spread of 1.5%.
+However, the 10-yr T-Note rate was 4.41% on November 22, 2024, Thus, the spread between the 10-year T-Note and 30-year FRM rate is 2.41%, above the historical risk premium spread of 1.5%.
 Today’s generous spread indicates lenders continue to pad their risk premiums in anticipation of future rate increases — and foreclosures due to defaults.

-The average monthly rate on adjustable rate mortgages (ARMs) is on a downward trend, averaging 6.26% in September 2024.
-The interest rate on the ARM is higher than the 15-year FRM and higher than the 30-year FRM rate — with the limited savings not worth the significant dangers inherent in ARMs.
-Thus, a riskier ARM is useless to buyers seeking to increase their borrowing capacity.
+The average monthly rate on adjustable rate mortgages (ARMs) is on an upward trend, averaging 7.00% in November 2024.
+The interest rate on the ARM is higher than the 15-year FRM and the 30-year FRM rate — with the limited savings for a 30-year ARM not worth the significant forward risks of loss inherent in ARMs.
+Thus, a riskier ARM is rather useless to buyers seeking to increase their borrowing capacity when purchasing low- or mid-tier price homes.

-This inversion in FRM and ARM rates has completely eliminated the appeal of ARMs except in mortgaged-financed high-tier housing and commercial property.
-Thus, the support for low- and mid-tier home prices ARMs provided before the inversion is now unavailable.
+This inversion in ARM rate over the FRM rate has eliminated the appeal of ARMs except in mortgage-financed high-tier housing and commercial property.

 Click the link to go directly to a chart, or browse the charts by scrolling below.